pelle/pelle.github.com/_posts/2012-07-08-thinking-in-datomic.md

 Stuart Halloway from Datomic likes to point out that in real life data is not square.
 A person table in a SQL database is a large square containing the same shaped facts about everyone.

-So while loosely speaking you can map Datomic's entity id to a
+So while loosely speaking you can think of Datomic's entity id as a primary key in a relational table.
+Instead of just mapping the columns in that table to the id you can match any attribute in your schema to it.

 I've been doing a lot of travelling the last half year so I could create an entity representing me at the beginning of the year: